DragonRidersUnite/book/src/outro.md

 If you really want to show your appreciation, [buy me a coffee](https://www.buymeacoffee.com/brettchalupa) by sending me a small tip.
 Financial support means the world and helps me continue to make free resources like _Building Games with DragonRuby_.

 Want to know when I finish a new book, game, or creative project?
-[Subscribe to my mailing list.](https://buttondown.email/brettchalupa) I only send out updates when I finish a proiject or have something significant to share.
+[Subscribe to my mailing list.](https://buttondown.email/brettchalupa) I only send out occasional updates about my projects.

 ## Want More?